Targeting keywords is one of SEO’s oldest tricks. When it comes to keyword research, a little goes a long way.

 - Start by identifying one focus keyword for your webpage, blog post or article.
 For instance for this post, it might be ‘keyword research.’

-- Search for related keywords to include naturally in your copy (we like to use Answer The Public together with Keywords Everywhere, Moz keyword explorer or Keyword Toolio).
+- Search for related keywords to include naturally in your headings, copy, metadata, alt tags and image titles (we like to use Answer The Public together with Keywords Everywhere, Moz keyword explorer or Keyword Toolio).
+Add these to your spreadsheet.

-- Create a spreadsheet with all of your keywords and upload them into the Keywords Everywhere bulk uploader to check for:
+- Take the spreadsheet with all of your keywords and upload them into the Keywords Everywhere bulk uploader to check for:

 - These stats will give you an indication of which keywords will be most effective to use naturally in the copy, headings, alt tags and metadata, and give you the best chance at organic visibility.

-- Use your high volume, low difficulty keywords naturally in your copy.
+- Sort your keywords in order of highest volume at the top.
+Use your high volume, low difficulty keywords naturally in your copy.
 These should include company name, location, brand terms, product name etc. and a mixture of higher volume, higher difficulty keywords and lower volume, lower difficulty keywords (that are perhaps more niche, but might give you greater return).

 - Use your single target keyword in your headings, alt tags and meta data wherever possible.